Okra

 USDA Planting Zone: 3–11

-Special Notes: Compact plants are ideal for small gardens.
-Excellent for fresh eating, frying, and pickling.
+Special Notes: Good for smaller gardens and tight spacing.
 Matures in about 52–55 days.

 Emerald

-Description: Emerald okra produces dark green, smooth, and tender pods.
-It is known for its excellent flavor and high yields.
+Description: Emerald produces dark green, smooth pods that stay tender when harvested young.
+Known for excellent flavor and steady yields.

 Growing Season: Spring, Summer, and Fall